giroletm/giroletm/Full.md

 ### Entry 1: March 9th 2023

-This entire uni thing went a lot better than I actually expected, besides a few points.
+This entire uni thing went a lot better than I actually expected (besides a few points ofc).

+#### What I have learnt & my feelings

 During the first semester, we learnt:
 * Programming concepts basics (using C++)